 7-year-old Louisville boy killed by stray gunfire

-Micheshia Norment holds photos of her son, Dequante Hobbs Jr., 7, Monday, May 22, 2017, who was shot Sunday night by a stray bullet through the window of his Louisville home while he was eating a snack at the dinner table.
+A stray bullet punctured a window in the house where Dequante Hobbs Jr., 7, was eating a snack at the dinner table on Sunday night and fatally wounded him.
 He was supposed to graduate kindergarten on Tuesday.

 Comments